 “If BTC doesn’t reach $1,000,000 by 2020 I will eat my own dick on national television” John McAfee

 In 2009, Howells set an old laptop to mining bitcoin.
-Back before you needed specialized hardware and eventually amassing up 7,500 coins.
-He later broke up the laptop into parts to sell on eBay.
+Back before, you needed specialized hardware and eventually amassing up 7,500 coins.
+He later broke up the computer into parts to sell on eBay.
 He kept the hard drive tucked away in a drawer in case of bitcoin ever did take off.
 Four years later, he’d forgotten about it, and during a cleanout, the hard drive was accidentally tossed, presumably landing in Newport landfill.

 At that time, his bitcoin stash was already worth millions.
 Thanks to the digital currency’s value skyrocketing from between $300 and $1,000 in 2013 to almost $19,783.06 at its peak in 2018.

 Why isn’t he frantically digging through refuse?
 For that matter, why aren’t you?

 The council won’t allow it; it’s dangerous and difficult.
 “James hasn’t tried to search for the hard drive yet and hasn’t been given permission to look.
 Despite having financial backing in place and engaging the local council several times,” Howells tells me via email.
 “Digging up a landfill is not as easy as just digging a hole in the ground.”
 It would require diggers, plenty of specialist help, and, Howells says, be the first such excavation that wasn’t related to a criminal investigation in the U.K. – through such an effort has been done in the U.S. to retrieve dumped E.T.
 Atari cartridges(E.T. cartridge sold at auction was $1,535)